Guide To Shopping For Safe Hot Water Bottles

 When buying a rubber hot water bottle you should also have a feel and smell the product.
 A product with a high rubber content means that your hot water bottle will stay warmer for longer as rubber is a great insulator of heat!
 The best way for you to tell this is by feeling and smelling the product.
 The more rubbery the smell (which will disappear after a couple of uses!) and the softer, more rubbery feel a hot water bottle has indicates a higher rubber content.
 A bottle that feels slippery, chalky and brittle, looks shiny and doesn’t have a rubber smell generally indicates a lower rubber content.
 This means that the bottle has more additives in it’s “recipe”, the main one being chalk, which can cause the bottle to become brittle and deteriorate quickly.

-We want everyone to stay safe using their hot water bottle this winter and hope this guide helps you to choose the best bottle.
+We want everyone to stay safe using their hot water bottle and hope this guide helps you to choose the best bottle.